 Masonry

-Masons work with materials such as brick, stone, and adobe, arranging them into structures.
+Masons work with brick, stone, and adobe, arranging them into structures.
 In addition to high school diplomas, masons are typically required to complete apprenticeships.

 Concrete and steel workers